kettanaito/react-advanced-form/docs/validation/rules.md

 > **Note:** Each of the multiple validation rules **must be named**.

-Multiple type-specific rules are declared in the very same way.
+Multiple type-specific rules can be declared in the very same way.

-Sibling rule declarations are always executed regardless of the status of the previous rule.
-Considering the example above, `oneNumber` rule will always be executed even if `capitalLetter` rejects.
+Sibling rules are always executed in parallel, regardless of the resolving status of the siblings.
+Considering the example above, `oneNumber` rule will always be executed even if `capitalLetter` rule rejects.

 ## Referencing fields
-As mentioned in [Definition](#definition), `RuleResolver` function is exposed a `fields` Object.
-This allows the rule to reference another fields present in the same form and base the validation logic around their props.
+As mentioned in the [Definition](#definition), resolver function exposes a `fields` object.
+This allows to reference another fields present in the same form, and base the validation logic on their state.

-When the resolver function references any field using `fields` Object, this resolver gets executed each time the referenced prop of the referenced field is updated.
+When the resolver function references any field using `fields` Object, this resolver gets executed each time the referenced prop of the referenced field updates.
 Consider the following example:

 ```js
 {